 The only technical problem concerned the brakes after lap 15:

 "The balance failed and the rear tyres tended to lock up, so much so that I felt like I was driving a go-kart.
-In spite of that, my times at the end were very fast and the tyre wear was regular.
+In spite of that, my times were very fast in the end and the tyre wear was normal.
 I could have run another race without changing them, but for goodness sake let's not tell the Federation who then comes up with new ideas to save money".

 Second place between the two Renaults: did the Brazilian try to catch Fisichella or did he fear being caught by Fernando Alonso?

 "I honestly thought about Fisichella, but I couldn't have done it.
 I congratulate him.
-Alonso I kept him behind by pushing hard.
-It was complicated, because I still had to save the engine, which will have to face the Malaysian Grand Prix in a fortnight.
+Alonso, I kept him behind by pushing hard.
+It was complicated because I still had to save the engine, which will have to face the Malaysian Grand Prix in two weeks' time.
 I had fun, although I'm sorry Michael didn't score any points.
 The key moment?
-The overtaking move on Villeneuve on the first lap: if I had stayed behind him I would have lost time and the race".
+The overtake on Villeneuve on the first lap: if I had stayed behind him I would have lost time and the race".

 Rubinho scolds the rookies: